Seventh-day Adventist eschatology: Prophetic interpretation of Revelation

 The themes of Revelation are heavily grounded in the Old Testament, so Adventist scholarship first looks to this background before attempting interpretation.
 The context and overall literary structure are important for interpretation.
-For instance Revelation is not always chronological (e.g. Jesus' death in Revelation 12:10,11 cannot follow 11:15 where He reigns; and Babylon's activities in chapter 17 cannot follow its destruction in chapter 16), but many visions are parallel, and progressively illuminate themes.
+For instance Revelation is not always chronological (e.g. Jesus' death in Revelation 12:10,11 cannot follow 11:15 where He reigns; and Babylon's activities in chapter 17 cannot follow its destruction in chapter 16), but multiple visions are parallel, and progressively illuminate themes.
 In addition to parallels, there are contrasts such as the Lamb and the beast; and the seal of God and the mark of the beast.
 Revelation shows a typological connection between ancient Israel's history, and church history.

 Cosmic signs

 Great cosmic signs have traditionally been interpreted as the fulfillment of Bible prophecy and signs of the nearing Second Coming, such as the 1755 Lisbon earthquake in Portugal, New England's Dark Day of 1780, and a spectacular meteor shower in 1833.
 This is based on the sixth seal (Revelation 6:12–17) of the "seven seals", and Jesus' end-times sermon in Matthew 24:29 and Mark 13:24–25 (see also Luke 21).
 Adventists had argued the Dark Day was a supernatural sign.
 Critics claim that it occurred from natural causes due to forest fires.
 The interpretations are still commonly held by Adventist, although some have challenged the interpretations.

 Some state there were bigger earthquakes before Lisbon.
 Still, they remain highly significant events in history.
 They believe people were led to God, and these are preliminary signs, but not the ultimate cosmic signs bring in the Second Coming.

 Many believe their occurrence towards the end of papal supremacy (1798) is significant, and that the order of events matches the biblical prediction.
 Some believe the context of Jesus' end-times sermon indicates the period stretches from the destruction of Jerusalem (AD 70) to the seven last plagues prior to the Second Coming.
 Jon Paulien claims they are signs of the age, not signs of the end; they do instruct us to keep watch.
 The events are the "day of the Lord" foretold in Old Testament prophecy.